-The RayPack installation resources come along as an MSI file with additional documents, such as the current Release Notes and a Product Activation Guide.
 Before the application is installed on a device, some preparations are needed:

-- 1. Please make sure to have your order number or license file at hand.
-Either one will be provided by our support team, or your Raynet sales representative. - 2.
-The packaging machine has to meet the system requirements described within the previous chapter. - 3.
-A Windows User with sufficient rights for installations has to be logged in. - 4.
+- 1. The packaging machine has to meet the system requirements described within the previous chapter. - 2.
+A Windows User with sufficient rights for installations has to be logged in. - 3.
 Close all dispensable applications during the setup routine execution.